-Journalists must meet the following criteria to apply for one or both options:
+Journalists must meet the following criteria to apply for one or both options offered below:

 - News media reporters, writers, producers and editors with staff credentials from newspapers, magazines, online news services, wire services, radio or television networks, individual stations and blogs that appear on a media outlet's website that produce daily or weekly original health/medical/science news.

 - Journalists with bylined news reports published on news wire services and news media who produce original news materials for bi-monthly, monthly, or quarterly publications or programs will be considered on a case-by-case basis.
 Reports should be original news stories, not article summaries of scientific materials.

 - Freelance writers with approved credentials (must provide three bylined original news articles/clip links (not article summaries) published by accredited media outlets within the past 6 months) and/or a verifiable assignment letter from an accredited media outlet.
 Letters of assignment must include contact information for the assigning editor at the media outlet.
 Note: access may be limited to the time of the specific freelance assignment.

 - Bloggers who provide daily or weekly coverage of health news but are not affiliated with a major news outlet will be considered on a case-by-case basis.